-- 1. Has had a fever\ of 100 degrees or higher in the past 24 hours. - 2.
+- 1. Has had a fever of 100 degrees or higher in the past 24 hours. - 2.
 Is nauseous and/or vomiting and/or has diarrhea. - 3.
 Has been exposed to a contagious disease and is exhibiting signs/symptoms of the disease. - 4.
 Has undiagnosed skin rashes or contagious conditions such as scabies or chicken pox.
-Students will be excluded from school until the rash is gone or when cleared by a physician for any contagious illness.
-Your doctor can help determine the exact cause and ensure you receive proper treatment. - 5.
+Students will be excluded from school until the rash is gone or when cleared by a physician for any contagious illness. - 5.
 Has live lice on the scalp.
 A child will be allowed to attend if only nits are seen.